Public Administration (PADU)

 Historical development of public administration as a field, with a focus on operations and function of administration.
 Political interactions, management theory, planning, allocation of resources, and decision-making are explored.
 3 credits.

 This course examines the various ways in which public services are financed, objects of public expenditures, and the problems of fiscal administration.
 Emphasis will focus on fundamental accounting and budgeting concepts as they relate to the basic financial statements of government.
 (Not offered in 2018-19.)
 3 credits.

 PADU 607 Public Policy Analysis

 Public policy analysis requires a sophisticated understanding of a variety of types of data.
 Empirical arguments and counterarguments play a central role in policy debates.
 This course will introduce students to strategies of data collection and principles for critically evaluating data collected by others.
 Topics include measurement reliability and validity, questionnaire design, sampling, qualitative research methods, and the politics of data in public policy.
 3 credits.

 Prerequisite: Dean approval.

 Students will participate in a faculty approved experience in a local or state government agency.
 The student will meet on a regular basis with a faculty member to compare, interpret, and scrutinize theory and practice.
 In addition, public administrators will assist and advise fellows in their transition from academic life into professional political careers.
 Portfolio development is designed to direct the learning of students in this professional development experience, as well as in defining and guiding their career aspirations.
 Courses that cover different internship experiences may be repeated up to six credits.
-This course is graded on a Pass/No Pass basis.
 3 credits.

 PADU 620 Contemporary Issues in Public Administration